LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-configuration-guide.md

 ## Best practices

-* It is recommended to keep automatic messages short for better readability
+* It is recommended to keep Automatic Messages short for better readability
 * When messaging on channels such as SMS, Google and Facebook, LivePerson cannot control the look and feel of the messages, and auto messages will appear as agent messages.
 There are 2 options to solve this:
 * Create a dedicated skill for these channels and add a prefix for these messages such as “This is an automatic message:”
 * Add wording to the message that will make it clear (e.g. “Info: <auto message>”)